Charming Lahn river

 You will cycle to Wetzlar through the wide Lahn Valley past idyllically located bathing lakes.
 In Wetzlar, marvel at the small old town with its many half-timbered buildings and the interesting cathedral.
 Stroll along the medieval market square, over steep steps, through narrow streets and discover romantic corners during an afternoon stroll.
 Your charming hotel is just a 3-minute walk from the historic cathedral and the Old Town.

 3. day Wetzlar - Weilburg 32/ 40 km

 You leave Wetzlar via the historic stone bridge.
-After a few kilometers on the Lahn Cycle Path, a detour to the Fortuna Mine (+ 8 km), the only iron ore mine in Germany, where the original ore is used to demonstrate ore mining to the visitors underground.
+After a few kilometers a detour to the Fortuna Mine (+ 8 km) is possible, the only iron ore mine in Germany.
 Weilburg is quickly reached, its Renaissance castle perched on a high ridge above the Lahn.
 Today you live like the lord and lady of the castle.
 At the Schlosshotel Weilburg you will experience a harmonious combination of tradition, comfort, style and cosiness.
 In the middle of the old town of Weilburg - at the imposing ensemble of the palace complex with its Renaissance and Baroque buildings - you will enjoy the amenities of a 4-star hotel, personal service and excellent cuisine.
 Although you are in a historic building, you do not have to compromise on the benefits of a sauna, swimming pool and gym.
 Swim a few laps in the pool or strengthen your body's defenses in the sauna.

 4. day Weilburg - Limburg 40 km